ArshSB/DarkPDF/README.md

 ## How to install

-I am currently awaiting approval from the Chrome Web Store to upload the extension there.
+Simply install the extension via the Chrome Web Store [here](https://chrome.google.com/webstore/detail/darkpdf/cfemcmeknmapecneeeaajnbhhgfgkfhp)

-Until then, you can add the extension manually.
-Simply download this repository as a ZIP file, extract it to a folder and load it unpacked to your Chrome browser.
+You can also add the extension manually.
+Download this repository as a ZIP file, extract it to a folder and load it unpacked to your Chrome browser.

 Here are the [instructions](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/) in details.